About Verify Return Authorization

 Background on Return Fraud and Abuse

 Return fraud and abuse harms not only retailers, but consumers and workers as well.
-The retail industry lost $14.3 billion to 18.4 billion to return fraud in 2011 alone.
+The US retail industry lost $10.8 billion to $17.6 billion to return fraud in 2014 alone.
 Retailers must offset the costs of this fraud and abuse by increasing prices to consumers and by reducing costs—which too often means a loss of jobs.
-At an average retail salary of $27,000 per year, return fraud and abuse is costing retailers and workers between 382,000 and 620,000 jobs.
+Last year alone, return fraud cost retailers and workers between 382,000 and 620,000 jobs.
 And the cost to each state is steep also.
 Retail revenue losses are costing states a total of $663 million to $1.076 billion in lost sales taxes.

 - Wardrobing or renting: Buying merchandise for short-term use with intent to return, such as video cameras for weddings, big-screen TVs for a Super Bowl game or a dress for a special occasion

-- Employee fraud: Returning stolen goods assisted by employees for full retail price
+- Employee fraud/employee collusion: Returning stolen goods assisted by employees for full retail price

 - Receipt fraud: Using falsified, stolen, or reused receipts to return merchandise